Political Science Major

 POS 405 The European Union An examination of a unique example of political, economic, and cultural integration.
 The course will emphasize the evolution, enlargement, international positioning, and political organization of the European Union.
-Prerequisite: POS 101 or POS 102 or POS 104 or POS 205, or permission of the instructor.
+Prerequisites: ENG 100 and POS 205; Junior or Senior standing.
 Cr 3.

 POS 406 Research in the European Union Advanced course on the political, economic, and cultural aspects of the European Union, offered exclusively for students who enroll in the summer abroad program, "The European Union in Brussels."
 Participants will travel to Brussels and The Hague for presentations at the EU institutions, NATO, and the International Criminal Court.
 Prerequisite: recommended, but not required, POS 205 or any other course with an international content.
 Cr 3.

 POS 410 Urban Outcomes and the City Politics of Portland This course focuses on the politics of metropolitan areas (with an emphasis on Portland) and analyzing a variety of local issues such as rent control, waterfront redevelopment, the homeless, diversity of new immigrant populations, and the city master plan.
 Cr 3.

 POS 445 MeMUNC Conference Planners Students research international issues, produce a background guide for the Maine Model United Nations Conference (MeMUNC), organize the conference, and train in parliamentary procedure.
 University students lead a program that serves the local, state, and regional community by exposing high school students to the complexities of international relations.
 Prerequisite: Permission of the instructor.
 Cr 3.